-Organization of the OTP
+Organization of the Outpatient Program

-Schedule of HUP A&I Program
+Schedule of A&I Program

-This special program, organized in conjunction with the Otorhinolaryngology (ORL) Department, is directed towards care of patients with "difficult to manage" chronic sinus diseases.
-All patients are seen initially by A&I and ORL Fellows who then discuss the cases with Dr. Kennedy (ORL) in a group setting.
+This special program, organized in conjunction with the otorhinolaryngology (ORL) department, is directed towards care of patients with "difficult to manage" chronic sinus diseases.
+All patients are seen initially by A&I and ORL residents who then discuss the cases with Dr. Kennedy (ORL) in a group setting.
 X-rays and CT scans are reviewed.
 Rigid endoscopic rhinoscopy is performed with video enhancement/recording so that all can see the structures visualized in rhinoscopy.
 Allergy studies are scheduled when indicated and results of operative approaches discussed.
-(Dr. Kennedy, Chair of ORL, is an internationally known authority in the diagnosis and treatment of sinus disease.)
+(Dr. Kennedy is an internationally known authority in the diagnosis and treatment of sinus disease.)

 This Clinic at CHOP is organized for the care of children and young adults with diagnosed and suspected defects in host defense mechanisms.
 It currently follows over 350 patients with primary immunodeficiencies, making it one of the largest immunodeficiency clinics in the world.
 Children's Hospital is the national center for the study of chromosome 22q11.2 deletion syndrome or DiGeorge syndrome and is the site of ongoing clinical research on this important immunodeficiency.
-This research program allows visiting fellows to observe the dynamic nature of the immunodeficiency and the complex interdisciplinary care required for these patients.
+This program allows visiting residents to observe the dynamic nature of the immunodeficiency and the complex interdisciplinary care required for these patients.
 Other ongoing research in the immunodeficiency clinic includes the characterization of novel immunodeficiencies.
-Fellows are given sufficient time in clinic to develop a mechanistic approach to patients with unknown immunodeficiencies and to postulate specific functional defects to account for the phenotypic presentation.
+Residents are given sufficient time in clinic to develop a mechanistic approach to patients with unknown immunodeficiencies and to postulate specific functional defects to account for the phenotypic presentation.
 The presence of an on-site diagnostic laboratory capable of performing sophisticated phenotypic and functional assays facilitates this type of approach.
-One HUP A&I Fellow participates in this clinic at a time with each Fellow having at least 3 months experience.
-This Clinic is supervised by Drs.
-Stephen Douglas and Kate Sullivan.
+Each A&I resident has at least a 6 month experience in this clinic.
+This clinic is supervised by Dr. Kathleen Sullivan, Dr. Jennifer Heimall and Dr. Soma Jyonouchi.